BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 ```
 ## 32 Any asset transfer event
 ### 32.1 Create arbitrary asset transfer events
+- Introduction
+    - Transfer certain assets in the account(entity, dappid, chain domain name, or a certain equity) to a specified account
 - The full name of the interface：`trTransferAny`
 - Interface abbreviation：`ttay`
 - Callable methods：`Http,Websocket,command line`